EDIpack/EDIpack2.0/doc/installation.rst

    :code:`BUILD_TYPE=AGGRESSIVE`  includes many deep level debug options which might not compile on some systems or breakdown compilation at linking step.

-The default target builds either the main library and the C-binding.
+The default target builds either the main library and the C-bindings.
 A specific building for each library is also available specifying the required target.
 For user convenience at the end CMake configuration step the following recap is printed: